Renault Twizy electric performance, top speed, motor

 - 2Range, battery & chargingThe Renault Twizy has a modest range by electric car standards, but it’s quick to charge

-- 4Electric motor, drive & performance - currently readingThe Twizy feels nippy around town, but the ride and refinement are poor
+- 4Performance, motor & drive - currently readingThe Twizy feels nippy around town, but the ride and refinement are poor